-Many investors always want a “hot tip” or they want to know what the best things to invest in are.
+Many investors always want a “hot tip” or they want to know what the best things to trade or invest in are.
 That’s probably not going to accomplish much.
 For most, it will cause them to lose.

 Moreover, what’s known is already discounted in the price.
 And the list of unknowns are large relative to what can be known in relation to this, which makes playing the financial markets hard to do.

-Instead, they should think about what their risk neutral position is.
+Instead, they should think about what their “risk neutral” position is.
 How does a portfolio achieve balance?
 How does it achieve balance in a way that maximizes reward to risk?